IntroCSCI/colorvisionproject-Anvang/README.md

 # !!!Shuflay-Andrew Vang Color blindness TEST!!!!!!

 ## Description
+# v0.2 Updates

 Run a color blindness test.
 It is a Yes or no program we will give you pictures with questions and you will answer 'y' or 'n' if you see it.
 I've built a point system so every point you get it will add up.
-I used point++
+I used point++ If you put in anything else than 'y' or 'n' it will make you try again the program runs very nicely and at the end it gives you a option if you want to take the test again say y if not then press

 ## Developer